STA207/Presentation/README.md

 are likely correlated between states who share a **geographic boundary**.
 For example, the States of New York and New Jersey share many of the same commutors, which correlate their traffic fatality rates.
-Secondly, there is a likely correlation in a State’s fatality rate **across time**.
+Secondly, there is a likely correlation in a State's fatality rate **across time**.
 To mediate the effects of spatial correlations in our dataset, we introduced a "region" variable that categorizes states by their location.
 We included both the region and year variables as